ananyanarang-code404/mastery-service/WRITEUP.md

 attempts into a 0-100 mastery score?
 Why this one, and what does it get wrong that a better version would fix?

-## 2. The flaky AI dependency

-How does your `/attempts` endpoint behave when `get_ai_feedback` is slow?
-When it raises `AIFeedbackError`?
-What would a student actually see in each case?

-## 3. The crash-durability requirement

-Walk through what happens, step by step, if the process crashes right after a student's mastery crosses 80 for a skill but before the milestone notification is recorded.
-What guarantees does your design actually give, and what would you still worry about?

-## 4. Rate limiting

-How does your 30-attempts/24h limit work?
-What happens right at the boundary (attempt #30, attempt #31, a request that fails validation)?

-## 5. If you had another 3 days

-What would you build or fix next, in priority order?

-## 6. Least confident about

-Which part of this submission are you least sure is correct or well-designed?
-(This isn't a trick question — we'd rather you tell us than we find out later.)

-## 7. AI tool use

-Which parts, if any, did you use an AI coding assistant for?
-What did you have to fix, reject, or rework from what it gave you?

-1. Mastery scoring

 I used an Exponential Moving Average (EMA) with α = 0.2 for the mastery score.

 For every attempt, the score moves a little towards 100 if the answer is correct and towards 0 if it is wrong: